M&M Cookies are thick, chewy, soft-baked, and loaded with miniature m&m’s. There are a couple tricks that make these the best m&m cookies.

-They’re also ‘the best’ because of the trick in shaping the cookie dough balls before baking.
-Use a 1/4 cup measurer to scoop your dough, roll it into a ball and then pull the dough ball in half so you end up with 2 smaller pieces.
+Use a 1/4 cup measuring cup to scoop your dough.
+Roll it into a ball and then pull the dough ball in half so you end up with 2 smaller pieces.
 One side of each dough piece will be rough while the other side will still be smooth.

 Place one piece, rough side down, on the cookie sheet and then smoosh the other pieces on top of it with the rough side up.
 I like to kind of pinch the dough pieces together where they connect so that they stay on top of each other instead of the top one falling off during baking.